shaun2015/School-Project/README.md

 - Created the design for the dashboard using CSS and JavaScript
 - Implemented the navigation bar for the admin and staff portals
 - Implemented the CRUD operations pages for the admin portal using HTML and CSS
+- Created the design for the home page of the student portal using CSS and JavaScript
+- Implemented the design for the staff portal dashboard using CSS and JavaScript
+- Implemented the pages for student details, course details, and subject details using HTML and CSS
+- Tested the frontend for usability and responsiveness

 ##### Backend
 - Designed the database schema for the student information system
 - Created the logic for displaying statistics on the admin dashboard
 - Implemented the backend functionality for user authentication and authorization
 - Created the logic for CRUD operations on the database

-### Swikar Omargekar (10608904@mydbs.ie)

-##### Frontend
-- Created the design for the home page of the student portal using CSS and JavaScript
-- Implemented the design for the staff portal dashboard using CSS and JavaScript
-- Implemented the pages for student details, course details, and subject details using HTML and CSS
-- Tested the frontend for usability and responsiveness

-##### Backend
 - Implemented the functionality for CRUD operations on student and staff details using Python and Django
 - Implemented the logic for calculating and displaying information related to courses and subjects
 - Set up the SQLite database using Python